Hairdressers/barbers cut, colour and style hair. Barbers also shave and trim hair, moustaches and beards.

 Hairdressers/barbers may do some or all of the following:

-- cut and blow-wave clients' hair
+- wash, cut, colour, style and blow-wave hair

 - shave and trim beards and moustaches

-- run their own businesses.
+- run their own business.

 Skills and knowledge